 Certifications

-An Animal Assisted Intervention Specialist Certification (C-AAIS) is recommended for practitioners who wish to incorporate AAI into their practice.
-Becoming AAIS Certified may validate a practitioner’s knowledge of best practices when working with therapy animals (AAAIP, 2024).
+An Animal Assisted-Intervention Specialist Certification (C-AAIS) is recommended for practitioners who wish to incorporate AAI into their practice.
+Becoming Animal-Assisted Intervention Specialist certified may validate a practitioner’s knowledge of best practices when working with therapy animals (AAAIP, 2024).
 Certification can be completed through the AAAIP website.
 Applicants must take and pass a computer-based exam comprising 125 multiple-choice questions.

 The exam covers content from the five domains:

-Interested persons may prepare for the exam by reading field texts, taking university courses, or completing Association of Animal-Assisted Intervention Professionals’s self-paced online education.
+Interested persons may prepare for the exam by reading field texts, taking university courses, or completing AAAIP’s self-paced online education.
 More information about the exam process and examination fees can be found on the AAAIP website.

 Screening Clients